ZinderAsh/python-biocy/README.md

 obgraph = OBGraph.from_file("directory/obgraph.npz")
 graph = Graph.from_obgraph(obgraph)

-# Write graph to biocy graph file
+# Write graph to KIVS graph file
 graph.to_file("directory/bcgraph.kivs")

-# Read graph from biocy graph file
+# Read graph from KIVS graph file
 graph = Graph.from_file("directory/bcgraph.kivs")

 # Find all 5-mers that span a maximum of 5 variants